‘M5’ Equity Markets

 The chart in exhibit-5 (above) shows the value of all five national markets, rebased to 100 at the start of the observation period.
 Equity indices in all five countries have increased in value.
 But not all equity markets are created equal.
 The clear winners over this period of ten years are US equities and Japanese equities.
 This is in spite the very different performance over the most recent 12 months, as shown earlier in exhibit-3.

 In the lower part of the table, results of a regression analysis of the monthly rates of change is shown.
 Alpha (intercept with y-axis) is shown in green when positive, in red when negative.
-Beta (slope of the linear regression) is shown in green when above zero and in red when below.
+Beta (slope of the linear regression) is shown in red when above zero, and in green when below.

 Remarkable are the resulting values for R-squared (a measure of congruency): These values are generally somewhat lower than one would expect between individual equity markets and an equal-weight composite of the same markets.